10 High-Leverage Substack Projects to Start the New Year Strong

 Develop a plan to scale your best-performing channels and strategies based on what you learn.

 Small insights can lead to big shifts in how you grow.
-This kind of analysis sets you up to be intentional, not just busy, in the fall.
+This kind of analysis sets you up to be intentional (not just busy) this year.

 4. Do a Content Refresh â»ïž

 You donât always need to create something new to get more attention.
 Sometimes, the smartest move is updating what you already have.
-Search engines (and AI tools that surface content) reward freshness, so refreshing your best posts can give them new life and visibility with very little effort.
+Search engines (and LLMs that recommend content) reward freshness, so refreshing your best posts can give them new life and visibility with very little effort.

 Look for content that performed well but could use updated stats, a stronger headline, better formatting, or a clearer CTA.
 Even small tweaks can improve engagement and discoverability.

-Use Google Search Console or Google Analytics to Identify posts that used to bring in search traffic but have dropped off.
+Use Google Search Console or Google Analytics to identify posts that used to drive search traffic but have since dropped off.

 Optimize your content with updated information, improved visuals, a fresh hook, and a cleaned-up structure to make it feel fresh and relevant again.